medialab/xan/docs/cookbook/dataviz.md

 `xan heatmap` is a command representing a CSV file as a 2D heatmap where cells are colored using a gradient (see full list of available gradients using `xan help gradients`) mapped on a numerical value.

-By default, this command considers the first column of your file to be labels for the y axis, while all other commands will be used to draw the cells.
+By default, this command considers the first column of your file to be labels for the y axis, while all other columns will be used to draw the cells.
 But this behavior can always be tweaked using the `-l/--label` & `-v/--values` flags, both taking a selection of columns of the input.

 ### Correlation matrices